Flying into Alesund to start the trip we rented a car and made our way down the country.

-We booked a double room in the converted barn house.
-It wasn’t especially nice but it had a roof and a bed.
-Hell, they had cider to drink and teepees that you could camp in, so it could have been worse.
-Our room looked like a hospital dorm room with bunk-beds.
-The sheets were folded on the bed ready for us to make it up ourselves.
-That was definitely a first for us.
+The sheets were folded on the bottom bunk ready for us to make our own bed.
+That was definitely a “feature” we’d never seen in a hotel before.
 The curtain that blocked out the perpetual sunlight of Norway in the summer looked like it had been converted from a child’s bed-sheet, covered in a cartoon galaxy of stars and planets.
-In a way, it sort of tied the room together,
+In a way, it sort of tied the room together, mainly because there were no other decorations for it to compete with.
+Let’s just say that this was not our favorite hotel room, but we were here for the rafting.

-The next morning, we had breakfast and checked out of the room before meeting up at the designated time and place.
+The next morning, we ate breakfast and checked out of the room before meeting up at the designated time and place.

 We were given wet-suits, booties, and helmets to change into.
 Once everyone was ready, we loaded onto a big bus.
 The rafts were stacked high and strapped to a trailer that was pulled behind the bus.
 I wouldn’t have trusted it on a highway, but it was fine for the short drive to the launch point.